 Setting aside money for a child’s or grandchild’s education expenses may reduce qualifications for need-based financial aid.
 The identity of the account owner impacts whether the account must be disclosed on the Free Application for Federal Student Aid (FAFSA) and the weight it will be given in the need-based calculation.
 Additionally, most types of trusts must be reported on the FAFSA as an asset of the beneficiary.

 We can Help

 Our team can work with you to craft a plan that accomplishes all of your family’s education goals and sets them up for the future.
-We are available to meet in person or by video conference; please let us know which you prefer.
+Contact us today.

 You can schedule a call with us or reach us directly at 855.528.9637 to learn more about how best to plan today to protect those most important to you.